Former Midshipmen Seeking Readmission

 - Return envelope for both completed forms and write: Attn: READMISSION COORDINATOR on outside of envelope.

-QUESTIONS REGARDING COMPLETION OF THE PRT MAY BE ADDRESSED TO CHIEF BLAND, USNA, OFFICE OF ADMISSIONS, (410) 293-1839 OR BLAND@USNA.EDU.
+QUESTIONS REGARDING COMPLETION OF THE PRT MAY BE ADDRESSED TO CHIEF SIEGFRIED, USNA, OFFICE OF ADMISSIONS, (410) 293-1839 OR SIEGFRIE@USNA.EDU.

 - If you desire the Office of Admissions to correspond with your representative concerning your readmissions request, an original signed/dated release form must be included in your request file.